ronnymtenga/frontend-code-challenge/solution.md

 - On mobile, the summary cards and charts are displayed as stacked vertically..
 I also implement scrolling to make sure overflow is still captured inside the dashboard container.

-I kept the design clean and straightforward, using a white card-based layout against a light background for good contrast.
+I kept the design clean and straightforward, using a white card-based layout against a light background with border shadows and hover animation for good contrast.
 This approach ensures the data visualizations are the focus of the dashboard while maintaining a professional appearance.
-The color scheme is consistent throughout, using primary blue and green for trends and a distinct color palette for the pie chart segments.
+The color scheme is consistent throughout, using primary blue and gray for trends and a distinct color palette for the pie chart segments.

 Conclusion